Welcome to District 4

 ¡Bienvenidos!
 Welcome to my website.
 It is an honor and a privilege to serve my community.
 I hope you find this website useful and informative.
 It is designed to give you easy access to several county departments and links.
 It also contains numerous local, state and federal resources.
 Please do not hesitate to contact me with comments, questions, or concerns.
 I am dedicated to helping you in any way I can.
 I encourage you to stay involved and keep in touch.

-Supervisor Max Rodriguez is currently the Chairman of the Madera County Board of Supervisors and serving his third term as the District 4 Representative.
-He was elected in 2004, reelected in 2008, and ran unopposed in 2012.
+Supervisor Max Rodriguez is currently serving his fourth term as the District 4 Representative.
+He was elected in 2004, reelected in 2008, and ran unopposed in 2012 and 2016.

 Max was born and raised in Madera California.
 As a lifelong resident of District 4, Max knows first-hand the challenges the community faces.
 He is fervently committed to improving the quality of life for working families in Madera County.